Joint scaling limit of a bipolar-oriented triangulation and its dual in the peanosphere sense: Introduction

-It is proven in \cite[Theorem 1.10]{ig4} that $h$ (viewed as a distribution modulo a global additive constant in $2\pi\chi\Z$) and the whole-plane space-filling SLE$_{\kappa'}$ $\eta'$ generated from $h$ (for a given angle $\theta$) are measurable with respect to each other.
-Hence, given an instance of a north-going space-filling SLE$_{\kappa'}$ $\eta'$ there is a unique west-going space-filling SLE$_{\kappa'}$ $\wt\eta'$ travelling in a direction orthogonal to $\eta'$.
+It is proven in \cite[Theorem 1.10]{ig4} that $\wh h$ (viewed as a distribution modulo a global additive constant in $2\pi\chi\Z$) and the space-filling SLE$_{\kappa'}$ flow line $\eta'$ of $\wh h$ with a given angle $\theta$ a.s.\ determine each other.
+Hence, an instance of the north-going space-filling SLE$_{\kappa'}$ $\eta'$ a.s.\ determines the imaginary geometry field $\wh h$ and thereby also the west-going space-filling SLE$_{\kappa'}$ curve $\wt\eta'$.